Contact Us Today

 about image

-Experienced Long Island Criminal Defense & DWI Attorney
+Long Island Criminal Defense & DWI Trial Attorney

-When you’re facing criminal charges or a DWI arrest on Long Island, your freedom, your career, and your future are on the line.
-I’m Ed Palermo, and I’ve spent over 31 years defending people just like you in Nassau County, Suffolk County, and throughout Long Island—from Mineola to Riverhead to the Hamptons.
+When the government builds a case against you on Long Island, your career, your freedom, and your future are all at stake.
+I’m Ed Palermo, and I’ve spent over 31 years exclusively defending people just like you in Nassau County, Suffolk County, and throughout Long Island, from Mineola to Riverhead to the Hamptons.
+While many competing firms highlight past stints as state prosecutors, my entire career has been dedicated strictly to dismantling state evidence, protecting constitutional rights, and winning trials for regular citizens.

 This isn’t knowledge you pick up in a few years.
-It comes from three decades of hands-on experience defending thousands of clients, building relationships with judges and prosecutors, and fighting for favorable outcomes in cases ranging from misdemeanors to serious felonies.
-I know which prosecutors negotiate, which judges are fair, and what actually works in each Long Island courthouse—whether you’re appearing in First District Court in Hempstead, Sixth District Court in Patchogue, or any of the town and village courts across Nassau and Suffolk counties.
+It comes from more than three decades of hands-on experience defending thousands of clients, building deep structural relationships with judges and prosecutors, and fighting for favorable outcomes in high-stakes cases ranging from misdemeanors to serious felonies.
+I know which prosecutors negotiate, which judges are fair, and what actually works in each specific courthouse, whether you’re appearing in First District Court in Hempstead, Nassau County Court in Mineola, Suffolk County District Court in Central Islip, or any of the town and village courts across Nassau and Suffolk counties.

-Defending Criminal Cases Across All Long Island Courts
+Defending High-Stakes Cases in Every Long Island Courtroom

-From the moment you call, you’ll work directly with me—not an intake coordinator or case manager.
-I’ll review the charges, the police reports, and any evidence the prosecution has.
-We’ll discuss your options honestly, including the strengths and weaknesses of your case.
-I’ll explain what happens at each court appearance, what the prosecution needs to prove, and what defenses we can raise.
+From the moment you call, you’ll work directly with me—not an intake coordinator or a case manager.
+I will thoroughly review the charges, analyze the police reports, and scrutinize whatever evidence the prosecution claims to have.
+We’ll talk through your legal options honestly, including what’s strong about your case and what’s not.
+I’ll explain what happens at each court appearance, what the prosecution needs to prove, and what defenses we can raise to protect your future.

-Then we get to work.
-That means filing motions to suppress evidence when police violated your rights, challenging witness credibility, negotiating with prosecutors for reduced charges or dismissals, and preparing for trial if that’s the best option.
-I’ve handled thousands of criminal cases on Long Island, and I bring that experience to every new client.
+Then we get to work: filing aggressive motions to suppress evidence when police violate your rights, negotiating with prosecutors for reduced charges or dismissals, and thoroughly preparing for trial if that’s the best strategic path.
+I’ve handled thousands of cases on Long Island, and I bring that entire career of experience to every new client.

 Criminal Defense Attorneys in Suffolk County